 What are the Benefits of Blueberries?

 If you’re on the fence of whether or not you want to make a blueberry sauce, I wanted to share some benefits of blueberries.
 First of all, blueberries are low in calories but high in nutrition.
 It’s also a known fact that blueberries are rich in antioxidants.
-When you’re making this delicious blueberry sauce, at least you know you will be getting the best vitamins and minerals in your body!
+So, this sauce can be considered somewhat healthy.

 Ingredients to Make Easy Blueberry Sauce